 Now say you're on the job seeking side, you're ready to get on the job and make some serious contributions, however that's the easy part, getting someone to even look at the piece of paper that's supposed to represent the whole of you is the really hard part.

 So you have three options: 1) you can create a résumé yourself; 2) use an online service out of the thousands that promises a sleek and formatted version; or 3) you seek out a professional that can write one for you.

 Where do you even begin?
 How do you even know you'll actually get a return on your investment?
 Who do you trust out of the thousands upon thousands of résumé writers?

-Ultimately, it doesn't matter what option a job seeker chooses, none - that's exactly right - can guarantee with 100% certainty that your résumé will actually make it through the pearly ATS gates, much less looked at.
+Ultimately, it doesn't matter what option a job seeker chooses, none - that's exactly right - can guarantee with 100% certainty that your résumé will actually get looked at.
 Neither do we.
 However, it is a fact that the application process is broken, and it starts with the one piece of paper that has not changed in the last 50 years.
 Yet we've thrown all sorts of technology on top of it, including the kitchen sink.

 We don't promise any of the smoke and mirrors and we recognize that not one person, piece of software, or company can 100% promise to solve for a better hiring process.
 However, we can promise to take an unconventional look at the existing hiring process and add value wherever we can.
 We promise to find a different way to achieve the same alignment in goals: sourcing and hiring great talent, while letting companies focus on what matters most — growing their business and taking care of their people.